carmenmiravete/barley_variant_calling/README.md

 ## DATA

 We need a paired end couple of samples or a single end.
 In this repository, we have two samples "A_1_20_1" and "A_1_20_2" in the data/samples directory.
-Besides, in the data directory we can find the whole genome reference.
+Besides, in the data directory we can find the whole genome reference: GCA_904849725_genome.fa

 ## 1. DESCOMPRESS FILES